Toxic mold exposure: cause of health symptoms

 - Chronic fatigue

 - Mucous membrane irritation (mouth, nose, and throat)

 Black mold is a serious problem that should be dealt with as soon as you become aware that there is a problem.
 Its impact on your health can be troublesome, and this only becomes worse the longer you

 Hair Loss from Fungal Infections

-Another reason that you could be losing your hair is from fungal infections that are similar to mould.
+Another reason that you could be losing your hair is from fungal infections that are similar to mold.
 Scalp ringworm (tinea capitis) is an example of this.
-It is a parasitic fungi otherwise known as dermatophytes.
+It is a parasitic fungus otherwise known as dermatophytes.
 This fungus causes an infection of the skin’s outer layer.